Purdue Pharma Scrambles To Discourage A Justice Department Appeal of Bankruptcy Deal

 Purdue Pharma has a long and successful history pressuring DOJ decision-makers.

-In 2007, the firm's attorneys pressured Justice Department officials to abandon plans to file felony criminal charges against company executives for illegal opioid marketing schemes.
+In 2007, the firm's attorneys pressured Justice Department officials to abandon plans to file felony criminal charges against company executives over what were considered illegal opioid marketing schemes.

 Instead, Purdue officials pleaded guilty to misdemeanor charges and paid more than $600 million in fines.

-"At the 11th hour, top political appointees at the Department of Justice blocked those indictments and as a result a much weaker set of plea agreements was entered into with these Purdue executives that really amounted to a slap of the wrist," said Sen. Maggie Hassan, D-N.H., in a 2019 interview with NPR.
+"At the eleventh hour, top political appointees at the Department of Justice blocked those indictments and, as a result, a much weaker set of plea agreements was entered into with these Purdue executives that really amounted to a slap of the wrist," said Sen. Maggie Hassan, D-N.H., in a 2019 interview with NPR.

 Last year, facing the threat of new federal charges, the company negotiated again with the DOJ.